- Physics & Astronomy Home

 - When will I be notified of a final decision?

 Final admission decisions are rendered on a rolling basis, with initial admission offers sent typically in late January.
 As we receive notification from admission offers, we add admission offers to reach our target goal for the number of students admitted and enrolled.
-We seek to complete the application process by the middle of April.
+We seek to complete the application review/decision process by the middle of April.